Bit City

-Bit City is a 2017 city-building and clicker game developed and published by the American studio NimbleBit.
-In the game, the player must generate a steady coin income to build a city that meets a population quota.
-They may buy in-app purchases to boost their progress in the game and can prestige, which returns them back to the first city with their upgrades and the in-game currency Bux kept.
+Bit City is a 2017 city-building and clicker game developed and published by NimbleBit.
+In it, the player must generate a steady coin income to build a city that meets a population quota.
+They may buy in-app purchases to boost their progress and can prestige, which returns them back to the first city with their upgrades and in-game currency Bux kept.
 Bit City was released on March 13, 2017, for Android and iOS.
-The game's initial reception was mixed, with praise for its graphics and soundtrack but criticism for its technical performance and repetitive gameplay.
+Its initial reception was mixed, with praise for its graphics and soundtrack but criticism for its technical performance and repetitive gameplay.

 Gameplay

 In Bit City, the player has to build a city to meet a population quota.

 Bit City is a city-building and clicker game.
 With a bird's-eye view, the player must build a city to reach a certain population; once fulfilled, the player can choose to start another city or keep improving the one they are on.
-Each city has a set number of different-sized plots; when a player decides to buy a plot, they are prompted to pick one of three districts: Residential, Business, or Service, which will build residential properties, businesses, and services, respectively.
+Each city has a set number of different-sized plots; when a player decides to buy a plot, they are prompted to pick one of three districts: Residential, Business, or Service, which will build residential properties, businesses, and services respectively.
 However, if a district type is built too frequently, its demand and income will lower.
 Once a plot is built on, the population increases depending on the plot's size.
 They may rebuild on the same plot to upgrade a building's income.

 The player can buy transportation—including cars, boats, and planes—from a vehicle garage; when tapped, it will reward them with coins or the in-game currency Bux.
 Bux can be purchased and used in-game to speed up construction or buy special buildings, which give bonuses for a district.
 The player may also obtain Bux by completing a mission where the same building must be built a specified amount of times.
 The amount of coins the player earns per second increases for every building and vehicle in the city, and a coin income compounds while the player is outside of the app.

 Each city also has a government building for upgrading certain aspects of the city, such as the vehicle or zone payout; these upgrades will reset after the player moves on to a new city.
 Permanent upgrades apply to every city needing Bux; each new upgrade increases the amount of cash stored in the Pension Pig.
 The Pension Pig accumulates cash over time, and the player can buy it as an in-app purchase to claim the accumulated funds.
 The player may choose to prestige, sending them to the first city with their upgrades and Bux intact and giving them keys with a collective earning bonus.
-Later in the game, the player unlocks moon cities, containing satellites and moon rovers.
+Later, the player unlocks moon cities, containing satellites and moon rovers.